learn-co-curriculum/cssi-7.2-gae-template-variables-challenge/README.md

 ###Getting variables from a URL

-A url can pass variables through it's query string which starts after the question mark character.
-An ampersands (&) indicates a new variable:
+A url can pass variables through its query string which starts after the question mark character.
+An ampersand (&) indicates a new variable:

 `http://amazon.com/home?item_name="bannana%phone"&seller_id=19`